Zoosomatics

 At its core, zoosomatics is a practice of re-embodiment.
 Instead of observing animals only from the outside, we re-engage our own bodies as instruments of perception—exploring postures, rhythms, and sensory orientations inspired by other species.
 In this way, animals become more than objects of study: they are partners, teachers, and guides into new ways of perceiving, moving, and being.

 Zoosomatics is multimodal and versatile.
 It draws from drama, martial arts, yoga, somatic practices, and guided imagery, while also developing new methods.
 Sessions can take place indoors or outdoors, alone or in the presence of animals, and may include movement exploration, imagination, observation, journaling, and dialogue.
+Its applications are wide-ranging.
+Zoosomatics can support education, therapy, coaching, veterinary practice, animal training, animal welfare, and artistic research—any context where human and non-human lives meet and can learn from one another.

 Above all, zoosomatics nurtures empathy, creativity, and ecological awareness.
 It reminds us that our bodies are not separate from the living world, but deeply entangled with it.
 Practiced with care, it opens a path toward more ethical, sensitive, and sustainable relationships with animals and the ecosystems we share.

-Zoosomatics can happen indoors or outdoors, with animals or without, in short sessions or long immersions—each setting offering its own unique possibilities for learning, creativity, and connection.
+Zoosomatics can happen indoors or outdoors, with animals or without, in short sessions or long immersions.

 Here are some possibilities:

-🌿 Types of Zoosomatics Workshops & Masterclasses
+Types of Zoosomatics Workshops & Masterclasses

 1. Indoor Workshops